 AUDIO

-PRS presents a new collaboration with local radio station KCHUNG: SEEKERS' SALON Second Wednesdays of every month, from 11am to 1pm, broadcasting live from The Geffen Contemporary at MOCA, we’ll be bringing you various guests, stories, audio clips, and music related to the history and current programming of PRS!
-You can tune in on 1630 AM or listen anywhere at kchungradio.org |
+Second Wednesdays of every month, from 11am to 1pm, broadcasting live from The Geffen Contemporary at MOCA, we bring you various guests, stories, audio clips, and music related to the history and current programming of PRS!

 Desert Oracle Radio is a weekly road trip through the weird American desert from the publisher of Desert Oracle, the pocket-sized field guide published in Joshua Tree, California.
 Hear tales of mysterious lights, missing tourists, lost mines, venomous creatures, weird history and weirder people.
 Hosted by editor Ken Layne and featuring a cast of intriguing mystics, oddballs, scientists and artists, Desert Oracle Radio is your soundtrack for a desert night.
 The program is broadcast on Friday nights at 10 p.m. on KCDZ 107.7 FM in the Mojave high desert, with field reports from around and across the desert lands.
 Available for your community or public radio station, too.